Housing Choice Voucher Program

 The Housing Choice Voucher Program is part of Georgia's comprehensive housing program administered by the Georgia Department of Community Affairs (DCA).
 This is a tenant-based assistance program that assists low income individuals and families rent safe, decent, and sanitary dwelling units in the private rental market.
 The program was created by the Housing and Community Development Act of 1974 and is funded by the United States Department of Housing and Urban Development (HUD).
 The goals of the Housing Choice Voucher Program (HCV) are to:

 The Department of Community Affairs provides the subsidy payment directly to the landlord on behalf of the program participant.
 The amount of the subsidy is based primarily upon the participant's income.
-DCA administers the program in 149 of Georgia's 159 counties through six regional offices located around the State.
+DCA administers the program in 149 of Georgia's 159 counties through four regional offices located around the State.
 The remaining 10 counties are served by their local housing authority.

 Housing Choice Voucher Program Funding